 - Mayonnaise

 You can also contact the doctor to seek advice regarding a low-sodium diet, especially if water retention is getting troublesome.
+I understand that with the stress levels at the peak and sleep issues troubling you quite often, you will be tempted to binge eat.
+But it would help if you kept your cravings under control to improve your health.

 - Eat Potassium-Rich Foods